metmic/MatlabCodes/README.md

 # Matlabcodes
-some codes to extract and analyze data recorded with NPIX and behavior
+Here are some codes to extract and analyze data recorded with NPIX and SpikeGLX and to analyze behavioral responses captured with Spike2.

+The folder "subfunctions" are needed to properly run the codes.